-Tsuki no Katsura is brewed in Kyoto Prefecture in the Kinki region.
+Tsuki no Katsura is made in

 Masuda Tokubee Shoten

-Founded in 1675, Masuda Tokubee Shoten is one of the oldest breweries in the Fushimi region of Kyoto Prefecture.
+Founded in 1675, Masuda Tokubee Shoten is one of the oldest breweries in the Fushimi region of Kyoto prefecture.
 Water from Fushimi is often found enshrined for their healing properties, and has the perfect amount of minerals to supply a healthy, balanced fermentation.
-Masuda Tokubee Shoten is known for creating the first nigori sake in 1964—a version that is cloudy and sparkling, and for having one of the oldest aged sake.
+Masuda Tokubee Shoten is known for creating the first nigori sake in 1964 — a version that is cloudy and sparkling, and for having one of the oldest aged sake.
 The current,14th generation owner is an international leader in representing what is inherently and historically Japanese while making sure it is in harmony with the rest of the world.

 Explore the world of sake with Tippsy Sake Club, our subscription program with exclusive

 Sign up to receive special offers and sake inspiration!